davidpsharp/baby/docs/intro-to-programming-the-baby.md

 ***** The answer is left displayed in store line 27 at end of run.

-**APPENDIX A: Setting up the free-standing Java applet version** - removed as Java Applets are long deprecated.

-**APPENDIX B: Baby control panel switch and button reference**
+## APPENDIX B: Baby control panel switch and button reference

 *Fig. 13 - The Main Baby Control Panel Buttons and Switches*